International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 4.3 Security

 It is expected (although not required) that catalog services implement access control.
-A catalog as well as individual [Datasets](../model/terminology.md#dataset) may be restricted to trusted parties.
+A [Catalog](../model/terminology.md#catalog) as well as individual [Datasets](../model/terminology.md#dataset) may be restricted to trusted parties.
 The catalog service may require consumers to include a security token along with a `CatalogRequestMessage.` The specifics of how this is done can be found in the relevant catalog binding specification.
 The semantics of such tokens are not part of this specification.

 #### 4.3.1 The Proof Metadata Endpoint

-When a catalog contains protected [Datasets](../model/terminology.md#dataset) the provider has two options: include all [Datasets](../model/terminology.md#dataset) in the catalog response and restrict access when a contract is negotiated; or, require one or more proofs when the catalog request is made and filter the [Datasets](../model/terminology.md#dataset) accordingly.
+When a [Catalog](../model/terminology.md#catalog) contains protected [Datasets](../model/terminology.md#dataset) the provider has two options: include all [Datasets](../model/terminology.md#dataset) in the [Catalog](../model/terminology.md#catalog) response and restrict access when a contract is negotiated; or, require one or more proofs when the [Catalog](../model/terminology.md#catalog) request is made and filter the [Datasets](../model/terminology.md#dataset) accordingly.
 The latter option requires a mechanism for clients to discover the type of proofs that may be presented at request time.
-The specifics of proof types and presenting a proof during a catalog request is outside the scope of the
+The specifics of proof types and presenting a proof during a [Catalog](../model/terminology.md#catalog) request is outside the scope of the
 Dataspace Protocol Specifications.
 However, binding specifications should define a proof data endpoint for obtaining this information.

 ### 4.4 Catalog Brokers

 A [Dataspace](../model/terminology.md#dataspace) may include _**catalog brokers**_.
-A catalog broker is a consumer that has trusted access to 1..N upstream catalog services and advertises their respective catalogs as a single catalog service.
+A catalog broker is a consumer that has trusted access to 1..N upstream catalog services and advertises their respective [Catalogs](../model/terminology.md#catalog) as a single catalog service.
 The broker is expected to honor upstream access control requirements.

 ## 5 DCAT and ODRL Profiles

-The catalog is a DCAT catalog with the following restrictions:
+The [Catalog](../model/terminology.md#catalog) is a DCAT catalog with the following restrictions:

 1. Each ODRL `Offer` must be unique to a [Dataset](../model/terminology.md#dataset) since the target of the [Offer](../model/terminology.md#offer) is derived from its enclosing context.
 2. Each ODRL `Offer` must NOT include an explicit `target` attribute.